Bicyclists Everywhere!!!

 1. Always Stop and Wait at Red Lights (Unless the Pedestrian Sign Says You Can Go)

-The Dutch always stop at lights, but they
+The Dutch always stop at lights, but they have better structures for keeping cyclists safe. |

 should encourage bicycles to streets with more stop signs and fewer lights, which is why we should pressure other cyclists into stopping at red lights.
 We could each try to decide which streets should be "auto-friendly," but we would never all agree.
 It is better to follow the existing structure and let "bicycle-friendly" streets evolve naturally.
 When all the streets in an area have lights (in major downtown areas), following pedestrian lights will sometimes space out bicycles from cars, thereby making everyone more comfortable on the road.